Arjun063/spotify_clone/README.md

 # spotify_clone
-This is my first repository
+This is my first repository:
 author-kommu rajinikanth